ranjithrs-zz/simple-pipeline/README.md

 # Getting started with JFrog Pipelines - Example

-This repo contains a simple YAML definition file that demonstrates how to use JFrog Pipelines.
+This repo contains a simple pipeline definition that demonstrates how to use JFrog Pipelines.

 This example pipeline shows how to construct a workflow that uses
 * Multiple [Steps](https://www.jfrog.com/confluence/display/JFROG/Pipelines+Steps) with parallel steps,